-It was one of my strongest subjects in school and I have had a general interest in the subject; besides that though I was torn between all the different disciplines that I was interested in and that I was able to study… the choice was almost overwhelming.
-Interestingly enough, I made my decision to study geography in Plymouth when I came to the Open Day and I was received in such a welcoming manner by Ian Whitehead that I decided on the spot to join the university.
+It was one of my strongest subjects in school and I had a general interest in the subject; besides that I was torn between all the different disciplines that I was interested in and that I was able to study… the choice was almost overwhelming.
+Interestingly enough, I made my decision to study geography in Plymouth when I came to the open day and I was received in such a welcoming manner that I decided on the spot to join the University.

 What were the highlights of your degree?

 I have fond memories of my time and the degree in Plymouth.
-A couple things that come to mind are the overall very high quality of the content that was taught as well as the way that it was taught.
+A couple of things that come to mind are the overall very high quality of the content that was taught as well as the way that it was taught.
 For example Neil Roberts brought quaternary science to life by using his expressionist style of lecturing.
-Regional fieldtrips to Bath and the Somerset Levels gave a true sense of local importance and that it is not necessary to travel far to find interesting history and features.
-I also remember very fondly the ever-lasting enthusiasm and dedication of my mentors, Roland Gehrels, Ian Whitehead and Wil Marshall encouraging me to excel and constantly keep trying new things; in the end, the roots that were laid back then are what made me be a scientist today.
+Regional field trips to Bath and the Somerset Levels showed me that it is not necessary to travel far to find interesting history and features.
+I also remember very fondly the ever-lasting enthusiasm and dedication of my academic mentors who encouraged me to excel and constantly keep trying new things; in the end, the roots that were laid back then are what made me a scientist today.

 What have you done since you graduated?

-Since finishing my degree in 2014, I casually jetted across half the globe to the Southern Hemisphere, to start a PhD and a new life in Australia.
+Since finishing my degree in 2014, I casually jetted across half the globe to the Southern Hemisphere, to complete a PhD and start a new life in Australia.

 What job are you in now?

-At the time of writing this I am about to complete my PhD, and I have done a 180 degree turn, completely reorienting myself.
-The project I am working on is a mixture of geochemistry and medical research, where I am trying to use geochemical techniques, i.e. measurements of transition metal concentrations and isotope ratios, to answer biomedical questions.
-In particular I work on the application of copper isotope ratio analysis to amyotrophic lateral sclerosis (ALS) (also known as motor neuron disease).
+At the time of writing this, I am about to complete my PhD, and I have done a 180 degree turn, completely reorienting myself.
+The project I am working on is a mixture of biogeochemistry and medical research, where I am using geochemical techniques, i.e. measurements of transition metal concentrations and isotope ratios, to explore biomedical questions.
+My PhD has in particular focused on the application of copper isotope ratio analysis to amyotrophic lateral sclerosis (ALS) (also known as motor neuron disease).